A Guide to Texas Auto Dealer Bond Requirements

 Post Summary

-In Texas, anyone who regularly and actively buys, sells, or exchanges motor vehicles at an established place of business must obtain a dealer license.
-Most licensed dealers are required to carry a surety bond, including used motor vehicle dealers, wholesale motor vehicle dealers, and other businesses that regularly buy, sell, or exchange vehicles for commercial purposes.
-Individuals who sell five or fewer vehicles per year are typically exempt from this requirement.
+Under Texas House Bill 3533, anyone who regularly and actively buys, sells, or exchanges motor vehicles at an established place of business must obtain a dealer license and carry a surety bond.
+This applies to independent motor vehicle dealers, wholesale dealers, and other motor vehicle dealers operating for commercial purposes.
+Individuals who sell five or fewer vehicles per year are typically exempt from the licensing and bonding requirement.

 What happens if a Texas dealer operates without a bond?